haris0/simple-blog/README.md

 # simple-blog

 Application to display news list, the data used is sourced from [NEWS API](https://newsapi.org/s/indonesia-news-api).
 This project was developed using Vue Js.
+You can see the demo app at [Simple News](https://simple-news-id.netlify.app/)

 ## Preview